A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Testing Order of Flipping Patterns

 \begin{myponame} Any hypothesized error pattern can be generated by its associated minimal flipping pattern. \end{myponame} \begin{IEEEproof} It is obvious. \end{IEEEproof}

 From Proposition~\ref{egeneratedbyf}, in principle, we only need to decode all vectors $\textbf{z} - \textbf{f}$ with the minimal flipping patterns $\textbf{f}$.
 Unfortunately, we do not know which flipping patterns are minimal before performing the HDD.
 Even worse, we do not know whether or not a vector $\textbf{f}$ can generate a hypothesized error pattern before performing the HDD.
-However, we have the following theorem, which provides a lower bound on the soft weight of the generated error pattern whenever $\textbf{f}$ is a minimal flipping pattern.
+However, by extending the Proposition~1 in~\cite{wu2003adaptive}, we have the following theorem, which provides a lower bound on the soft weight of the generated error pattern whenever $\textbf{f}$ is a minimal flipping pattern.

 \begin{mythname} Let $\textbf{f}$ be a nonzero vector that is the minimal flipping pattern to generate a hypothesized error pattern $\textbf{e}$.
 Then $\lambda(\textbf{e}) \geq \lambda(\textbf{f}) + \min_{\textbf{g}\in \mathcal{G}(\textbf{f})} \lambda(\textbf{g})$. \end{mythname}